net-daemon/docs/docs/v2/started/installation.md

     ![](/img/docs/started/daemon.png)

-4. Deploy your apps in the `/config/netdaemon/apps` folder.
+4. Deploy your apps in the folder `/config/netdaemon/apps` for V2 and `/config/netdaemon3/apps` for V3 .

 ### Advanced add-on configurations
-The standard way running your apps in add-on is just to copy the `.cs` and `.yaml` files to `/config/netdaemon/apps` and it will dynamically compile and run them.
+The standard way running your apps in add-on is just to copy the `.cs` and `.yaml` files to `/config/netdaemon/apps` or (`/config/netdaemon3/apps` is you are using V3) and it will dynamically compile and run them.
 If you want to use your own project with custom dependencies you will have to use the advanced deployment options.

 Specify the `AppSource`setting in add-on config.
 If you set a `app_source: folder`, then it will dynamically compile and run apps in `/config/netdaemon/folder`.

-If `app_source: daemonapp.csproj` it will compile and run the project in `/config/netdaemon/daemonapp.csproj` with all it's dependencies.
-Set the `app_source: daemonapp.dll` it will run the published project in `/config/netdaemon/daemonapp.dll`.
+If setting `app_source: daemonapp.csproj` it will compile and run the project in `/config/netdaemon/daemonapp.csproj` with all it's dependencies.
+To deploy apps Set the `app_source: daemonapp.dll` it will run the published project in `/config/netdaemon/daemonapp.dll`.

-**There is no way to include other dependencies in the standard dynamically compiled option** You will have to run the two other advanced option to include for example a external nuget package.
+**There is no way to include other dependencies in the standard dynamically compiled option** No, for this we recommend the `Advanced add-on configurations` decribed above, to include for example a external nuget package.

 ## Install as a docker container
 If you are using Home Assistant Core and do not have the possibility to run add-ons, using the docker container is a convenient way to run NetDaemon apps.